DrEmpiricism/Optimize-Offline/README.md

 # Optimize-Offline #

-Optimize-Offline is a Windows Image (WIM) optimization script designed for Windows 10 versions 1803-to-1909 64-bit architectures.
+Optimize-Offline is a Windows Image (WIM) optimization module designed for Windows 10 versions 1803-to-1909 64-bit architectures.

 ## About Optimize-Offline ##

-- Primary focus' are the removal of unnecessary bloat, privacy and security enhancements, cleaner aesthetics, increased performance and a significantly better user experience.
+- Primary objective is the removal of unnecessary bloat, privacy and security enhancements, cleaner aesthetics, increased performance and a significantly better user experience.
-- Accepts either a full Windows 10 installation ISO, or a Windows 10 install.wim file.
+- Accepts either a full Windows 10 installation ISO or a Windows 10 install.wim file.
-- Does not perform any changes to an installed or live system nor can it optimize a live system.
+- Does not perform any changes to an installed or live system.
-- Makes multiple changes to both the offline system and registry hives to enhance security, usability and privacy while also improving performance.
-- Checks the health of the image both before and after the script runs to ensure the image retains a healthy status.
+- Checks the health of the image both before and after the module runs to ensure the image retains a healthy status.
-- Detects what System Applications were removed, and further removes any associated drivers or services associated with them.
+- Detects what Provisioned and System Applications were removed and further removes any associated drivers, services and integrated content associated with them.
-- Allows offline removal of Provisioned Application Packages, System Applications and Windows OnDemand Packages.
+- Allows for the removal of Provisioned Application Packages, System Applications, Capability Packages, Windows Cabinet Package Files and Optional Features.
-- Allows offline disabling and offline enabling of Windows Features.
-- Allows for the offline integration of drivers, Microsoft DaRT 10, Windows Store, Microsoft Edge, Setup content, Data Deduplication and more.
+- Allows for the integration of drivers, Microsoft DaRT 10, Windows Store, Microsoft Edge, Developer Mode, Setup content, Data Deduplication and more.
-- All optimization processes are done silently and properly with proper error-handling.
+- All optimization processes are done silently with internal error-handling.

-## Script Disclaimer ##
+## Module Disclaimer ##

 - Latest releases of Optimize-Offline can be found [here](https://github.com/DrEmpiricism/Optimize-Offline/releases)
 - It is the responsibility of the end-user to be aware of what each parameter and switch does.
 These are well detailed in Optimize-Offline's header.
 - Optimize-Offline is designed to optimize OEM images and not images already optimized by another script/program.
-- Not all integrations are available for languages outside of en-US.
-- Properties, features, packages, etc. can and often do change between builds.
-This means that when optimizing an image, the script could warn of an error during the optimization process that did not occur before.
+- Optimize-Offline is designed for the en-US system language culture.
 - Just because something can be removed does not mean it should be removed.
-Haphazard removal of System Applications can cause errors during Windows 10 setup.
+Haphazard removal of features and/or packages can cause Windows 10 setup or runtime errors.
 - Support will not be given to users who attempt to optimize unsupported builds or previously modified images.

 ## Optimize-Offline Best Practices ##

+- Keep the default project file stucture in its default state.
 - Only OEM images should be used for optimization and not images that have already been modified by other scripts and/or programs.
-- If maintaining fully updated OEM images, it's best to integrate offline updates into the image BEFORE running Optimize-Offline.
+- If maintaining fully updated OEM images, it is best to integrate offline updates into the image BEFORE running Optimize-Offline.
-- To ensure package removals and integrations are retained, it's best to update an offline image with the latest Servicing Stack Update(s) and Monthly Cumulative Update before optimizing it.
+- To ensure package removals and integrations are retained, it is best to update an offline image with the latest Servicing Stack Update(s) and Monthly Cumulative Update before optimizing it.
-- Do not run any other programs or scripts - or manually run commands - that can interact with either the working directories of the script or the registry while the script is optimizing.
+- Do not run any other programs or scripts - or manually run commands - that can interact with either the working directories of the module or the registry while optimizations are processing.
-- Optimize-Offline requires PowerShell version 5.0 and a 64-bit environment.
 - Read the ReadMe files in the 'Content\Additional' directories for important information regarding user-specific content.

-## Switches and Parameters ##
+## Parameters ##

 ### About System Applications ###

 System Applications are a lot like Provisioned Application Packages (Windows Apps) in respect that they are provisioned and installed during the setup of Windows.
 During the Windows Setup component pass, setup looks for these System Applications in the default registry and provisions them for installation only if their entries are present.
 By removing these entries, Windows Setup does not provision them for installation.

 This method is safer than force removing the System Application using its component package because it retains the default file structure.
 Furthermore, the force removal of System Applications' component packages can trip the dreaded "STATUS_SXS_COMPONENT_STORE_CORRUPT" flag.
 This is a critical component store corruption flag that will then be detected by any servicing command and Windows Update and prevent both the servicing and updating of the Operating System.
 The only way to remedy and fix this error is to re-install or reset the Operating System.

-Four System Applications use a GUID namespace instead of an identifiable package name:

-- 1527c705-839a-4832-9118-54d4Bd6a0c89 = Microsoft.Windows.FilePicker
-- c5e2524a-ea46-4f67-841f-6a9465d9d515 = Microsoft.Windows.FileExplorer
-- E2A4F912-2574-4A75-9BB0-0D023378592B = Microsoft.Windows.AppResolverUX
-- F46D4000-FD22-4DB4-AC8E-4E1DDDE828FE = Microsoft.Windows.AddSuggestedFoldersToLibraryDialog

 #### System Applications universally safe to remove ####